sudoxue/ckad/4-observability.md

 # Observability (18%)
+Switch namespace to ckad-observability
 ## Defining a liveness probe
-1. Create a busybox pod that create a file "temp/healthy" remove it after 30 then sleep 600, check if it is alive every 5 seconds and make sure it start 5 seconds after the pod is created. using cat command
+1. Create a pod named liveness-exec, image k8s.gcr.io/busybox, the box will first create a file "tmp/healthy", then remove it after 30 then sleep 600, check if it is alive every 5 seconds and make sure it start 5 seconds after the pod is created. using touch and cat command.

 2. Create a busybox pod checks the HTTP and TCPSOcket for liveness